acdick/cruise_industry_blue_ocean_strategy/README.md

 - [x] Development of individual scenario stories

 1. **Critical Uncertainties**<br>
-   * The consideration set of 40 mega-trends was organized into an Impact and Uncertainty Matrix
+   * The consideration set of 40 mega-trends was organized into an Impact and Uncertainty Matrix.
      <p align="center">
        <img src="/img/03_Impact_and_Uncertainty_Matrix.png" width="600" title="Impact and Uncertainty Matrix">
      </p>

-   * The level of impact and degree of uncertainty of each trend was ranked by relevance according to interviews with five experts and 11 consumers, respectively
+   * The level of impact and degree of uncertainty of each trend was ranked by relevance according to interviews with five experts and 11 consumers, respectively.
      <p align="center">
        <img src="/img/17_Driving_Forces_Relevance_to_Experts_and_Consumers.png" width="600" title="Driving Forces Relevance to Experts and Consumers">
      </p>

-   * The decision set ultimately isolates *Itinerary Affordability* and *Destination Utilization* as the two critical uncertainties, based on the position, direction, speed and uncertainty of each critical scenario driver
+   * The decision set ultimately isolates *Itinerary Affordability* and *Destination Utilization* as the two critical uncertainties, based on the position, direction, speed and uncertainty of each critical scenario driver.
      <p align="center">
        <img src="/img/04_Critical_Scenario_Drivers.png" width="600" title="Critical Scenario Drivers">
      </p>

 2. **Scenario Framework**<br>
-   * The two critical uncertainties for the cruise industry, based on primary market research, are *Itinerary Affordability* and *Destination Utilization*
+   * The two critical uncertainties for the cruise industry, based on primary market research, are *Itinerary Affordability* and *Destination Utilization*.
    * Memorable song titles from the hit Broadway musical, Rent, are used to name the scenarios, which are:
      * “Out Tonight”
      * “What You Own”